 France’s Cour de Cassation upheld an appeals-court ruling that found the former driver’s “status as an independent contractor [as] fictitious” because he had a “relationship of permanent legal subordination” to the company.
 Essentially, the court said that because Uber (1) dictated the terms of its drivers’ work, like their rates and routes, and (2) had the ability to “sanction them” when they violated Uber’s rules, the former driver should be considered as an employee.

 Uber’s main arguments in this case have been that all its drivers have no obligation to work and can connect to the app when they wish, making them independent contractors.
-But, the court countered saying that being able to choose one’s working hours doesn’t excluding him or her from being classified as an employee.
+But, the court countered saying that being able to choose one’s working hours doesn’t exclude him or her from being classified as an employee.

 Unfortunately, this decision will not automatically affect the employment status of all drivers in France.
 But the court’s opinion does send a strong signal, providing additional legal grounds to any Uber driver who seeks to demand reclassification by a French employment tribunal.